rizsotto/scan-build/README.rst

 output still kept.

 The 2. and 3. generate the compilation database first, and filters out those modules which are not exists.
-So, it's suitable for incremental analysis durring the development.
+So, it's suitable for incremental analysis during the development.

 The 2. mode is available only on FreeBSD, Linux and OSX.
 Where library preload is available from the dynamic loader.
-Security extension/modes on different operating systems might disable library preloads.
-This case the build behaves normaly, but the result compilation database will be empty.
+Security extension/modes on different operating systems might disable library preload.
+This case the build behaves normally, but the result compilation database will be empty.
 (Notable examples for enabled security modes are: SIP on OS X Captain and SELinux on Fedora, RHEL and CentOS.)
 The program checks the security modes for SIP and SELinux, and falls back to 3. mode.